oliverproud/oliverproud.github.io/_posts/2020-01-22-draft-ml-questions-post.md

 The dataset is a collection of unlabelled examples, where again **x** is a feature vector.
 The goal of an unsupervised machine learning algorithm is to use the unlabelled dataset to find some previously unknown pattern, ways this can be used are:

 - Clustering
-  - For clustering the model returns the ID of the cluster for each feature in the dataset
+  - For clustering, the model returns the ID of the cluster for each feature in the dataset
 - Anomaly (outlier) Detection
-  - In anomaly detection the model's output is a value describing how different the example is from the usual examples
+  - In anomaly detection, the model's output is a value describing how different the example is from the usual examples
 - Dimensionality Reduction
   - In dimensionality reduction, the output vector has fewer features than the input vector.